ChethyLabs/Miura-Media-hub/journal.md

 - pcmanfm
 - firefox-esr

-these are ciritcal as lightdm is the user manager, openbox is the window manager, pcmanfm is the file manager and we have Fire Fox to browse the internet.
+these are ciritcal as lightdm is the display/user manager, openbox is the window manager, pcmanfm is the file manager and we have Fire Fox to browse the internet.

 for media,